 Bramble Ski’s luxury ski chalets in Méribel are offered on a catered or self-catered basis.
 Our professional, experienced staff will take care of your every need, allowing you to get the most of your ski holiday.
 Enquire today.

 Sitting at 1,450m in the beautiful Les Allues Valley, the charming ski village of Méribel occupies one of the most enviable positions in the Alps.
 Perched in the middle of the Trois Vallées, one of the world’s largest ski areas, Méribel provides endless opportunities for even the most discerning skier.

-Skiers have access to over 600km of pistes and a network of over 160 lifts.
+Skiers have access to over 600km of pistes and a network of over 160 lifts from the doorstep of their luxury chalet in Méribel.
 With runs varying in distance from 1,450m to 3,200m, there are a plethora of choices for skiers of all abilities as well as ample off-piste options.

 If you prefer to ski off the beaten track, away from the crowds, we can arrange mountain guides to take you to those hidden powder stashes.

 From the Méribel Altiport you are only a short helicopter flight to the Italian border where you can enjoy an exhilarating day of skiing fresh powder with an experienced mountain guide.